Colin Coggins and Garrett Brown: The Unsold Mindset

 In this talk, Colin and Garrett draw from a collection of entertaining and engaging stories to share common traits of great leaders who have made an impact across industries, experiences, and job descriptions, and are proven motivators with the ability to inspire and bring the best out of others.
 They describe specific ways successful people build habits as learners and growers and explore some of the scientific research behind why these traits and mindsets are so effective.
 Colin and Garrett will leave the audience with a collection of exercises they can use to cultivate their own mindset of effective leadership and motivation.

-Changing Minds Begins by Not Changing Anything at All.
+The Best Change Is No Change: Success Begins By Showing Up As Yourself.
 Change is never easy.
 Whether internal or external, change requires an advanced level of mindfulness, resilience, self-awareness, and a knack for the art of motivating and inspiring other people, and yourself.
 Without these things, many people resort to finding ways to mask their perceived shortcomings by trying to become something they’re not in their professional and personal lives.

-In this talk, Colin and Garrett let the audience in on the one thing everyone who has ever been a successful agent of change has in common, within themselves and in the minds of the people around them: they were all being their authentic selves.
-As they'll explain, effective change agents don’t feel the need to conform to a certain role or stereotype that doesn’t fit them.
+In this talk, Colin and Garrett let the audience in on the one thing every successful agent of change they’ve encountered has in common: they are all hyper-authentic.
+As Colin and Garrett will explain, effective change agents don’t feel the need to conform to a certain role or stereotype that doesn’t fit them.
 Instead, they are confident and self-aware and couldn't “fake it until they make it” if they tried (nor would they want to!).
 Audience members will gain a better understanding of authenticity, empathy, the ability to look for (and find) the good, the interplay between goals and purpose, and the roles these principles play in driving change for both professional and personal success.

 The Real Future of Selling.
 Through the years, there have been many sales fads, including SPIN selling, value selling, solutions selling, social selling, the challenger sale, and a host of others in between.
 While there’s value in many of those methodologies, the world is changing quickly.
 If you’re only focused on traditional sales training like “building rapport,” “overcoming objections,” and “asking for the close,” you’re going to get left behind.
 A new mindset is required to rise above the noise and avoid coming off as a “typical” salesperson.
 Moreover, the future of sales is no longer just about product, it’s about people.